MicrosoftDocs/customer-insights/ci-docs/incremental-refresh-data-sources.md

 - **FullData**: Folder with data files containing initial records
 - **IncrementalData**: Folder with date/time hierarchy folders in **yyyy/mm/dd/hh** format containing the incremental updates. **hh** represents the UTC hour of the updates and contains the **Upserts** and **Deletes** folders. **Upserts** contains data files with updates to existing records or new records. **Deletes** contains data files with records to be removed.

-  > [!NOTE]
+### Order of processing incremental data

-  > Customer Insights processes the files in the IncrementalData folder after the specified UTC hour ends.
+Customer Insights processes the files in the **IncrementalData** folder *after* the specified UTC hour ends.
 For example, if Customer Insights starts processing the incremental refresh on January 21, 2023 at 8:15 AM, all files that are in folder 2023/01/21/07 (representing data files stored from 7 AM to 8 AM) are processed.
 Any files in folder 2023/01/21/08 (representing the current hour where the files are still being generated) are not processed until the next run.

+If there are two records for a primary key, an upsert and delete, the record with the latest modified date is used.
+For example, if the delete timestamp is 2023-01-21T08:00:00 and the upsert timestamp is 2023-01-21T08:30:00, Customer Insights uses the upsert record.
+If the delete occurred after the upsert, then Customer Insights assumes the record is deleted.

+### Configure the incremental refresh for Azure Data Lake data sources

 1. When adding or editing a data source, navigate to the **Attributes** pane for the entity.